l-trochelmann/composite-training/README.md

 To download the full evaluation results, please refer to: https://drive.google.com/drive/folders/1P4PMb_HLkrSuiyxAozG_RIbaw9L6bM0z

 ## Installation
-To execute composite dataset training locally, please install MMPose: https://github.com/open-mmlab/mmpose/blob/0.x/docs/en/install.md, but clone this repository rather than the original.
+To work with composite dataset training locally, please install MMPose: https://github.com/open-mmlab/mmpose/blob/0.x/docs/en/install.md, but clone this repository rather than the original.

 ## Training
 This project presents a method to create composite datasets by defining a unified representation.
 This is implemented through a change to the annotations and the MMPose dataset configurations.
 This repository includes the tools needed to create a composite dataset from AIC, COCO and Crowdpose data.
 It also includes the required configs.